Configuring FTL

 volumes:

-- postgres_data # Volume name
+- postgres_data

 Environment Variables

-- Required variables:
+Required variables:

-- DATABASE_URL=${DATABASE_URL}
+yamlenv: - DATABASE_URL=${DATABASE_URL}

 Configuration Best Practices

-Use Health Checks
+Health Checks

-yamlservices: - name: api health_check: path: /health interval: 10s timeout: 5s retries: 3
+Define health checks for all services to ensure their proper functioning:yamlservices: - name: api health_check: path: /health interval: 10s timeout: 5s retries: 3

 Secure Sensitive Data

-- Use environment variables for sensitive information
+- Use environment variables to manage secrets.

-- Never commit actual secrets to version control
+- Never commit actual secrets to version control.

 Organize Services

-- Group related services together
+- Group related services together.

-- Use clear, descriptive names
+- Use clear, descriptive names.

-- Document service dependencies
+- Document service dependencies and required environment variables.

 Volume Management

-- Always declare volumes for persistent data
+- Always declare volumes for persistent data.

-- Use meaningful volume names
+- Use meaningful volume names.

 Validation

-- Valid port numbers
+- Valid port numbers and formats

-- Proper URL formats
+- Proper URL and email formats

-- SSH key file existence
+- Existence of the SSH key file

 Next Steps

-After configuring your project:
+After configuring your project, you can:

-- Learn about Zero-downtime Deployments
+- Learn about Zero-downtime Deployments.

-- Explore SSL Management
+- Explore SSL Management.

 Reference